PHARMACOGNOSTIC INVESTIGATIONS AND PRELIMINARY PHYTOCHEMICAL STUDIES OF INDIGOFERA TINCTORIA LINN.HTML Full Text

 TABLE 2: PHYSICOCHEMICAL EVALUATION OF THE CRUDE DRUG OF LEAF OF I. TINCTORIA LINN.

 |4||Loss on drying||0.3|

-Fluorescence Analysis of the Extracts: The extracts were prepared as per their polarity in hot successive extraction technique, and they were treated with reagents and the colour changes were observed under Ultra Violet light and the results were tabulated Table 3.
+Fluorescence Analysis of the Extracts: The extracts were prepared as per their polarity in hot successive extraction technique, and they were treated with reagents, and the color changes were observed under Ultra Violet light, and the results were tabulated Table 3.